Creating a Custom Color Palette for RadarScope

 Now that you’ve entered all of those statements, your document should look something like this:

 You’ve created your color palette.
 Now you need to save the file so you can import it into RadarScope.
-From the File menu, select “Save…” Give the file a name and select a location in which to save it.
+From the File menu, select “Save…” and give the file a name and select a location in which to save it.

 In this example, we’ll be importing the color palette into RadarScope for macOS, so you can save it anywhere on your local disk.
 If you’re importing the palette into RadarScope for iOS, you may want to save the file to your iCloud Drive where your iOS device can access it.